 See the pile of potting soil beside her in the picture above.
 While she looks like she is calmly examining the plant marker of this tomato plant her grandmother bought her, that pile was her doing.

 She also tried her hand at eating it repeatedly.
 Being a first time mom who tends to worry about pretty much everything, I desperately tried my best to clean her mouth out.
 Thankfully, potting soil whether organic or not is not going to kill her.
+4.Accept learning even if it wasn't the lesson you had planned.

 Remember her dirt pot I just mentioned.
 She eventually got creative and found a stick to aid in the dirt removal.
 I must admit I was so proud of her for her use of a makeshift tool that I called her father immediately to tell him while I continued to watch her.
 I am so amazed at the little connections her brain is constantly making.